datastax/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

     c -> end(555)
 ```

 This dump only lists the content of the range trie.
+This information is sufficient to track the deletion state if we
+are advancing through the cursor in either direction without skipping, but isn't sufficient to know what deletion state
+applies if the user needs to `skipTo` positions inside the trie.
+For example, if a cursor is positioned on "a" and the
+user performs `skipTo(2, c)` to advance to "ac", this range cursor does not list this position but must still be able to
+present the fact that the requested position is covered by the deletion 555.
+This is achieved by the `precedingState`
+reported by the cursor.

-If we also include the preceding state by reporting all `state`
-values, the trie will look like this in the forward direction:
+If we also include the preceding state by reporting all `state` values, the trie will look like this in the forward
+direction:
 ```
 a ->
   b ->